Arg128/Eye-Control/eyeGestures/README.md

 python3 examples/simple_example.py [legacy tracker, will become obsolete]
 ```

-### WARNING:

-Now to set a save data calibration system its needed an own settings be placed in libraries.
-Read more info in
-´´´
-examples/README.md
-´´´

 ### 🔧 Build your own:

 #### Using EyeGesture Engine V3 - Faster smaller better: